Copyright 1994 - 2023 Bill's Bible Basics

 Matthew 18:20, KJV

-Nowhere in that verse does the Lord say that such gatherings have to specifically occur in a church building.
-In fact, as many of you will already know, church buildings did not even exist at the time that Jesus said that.
-Church buildings were a man-made invention which was contrived at least a few centuries after the Crucifixion of Jesus Christ, when Christianity became a legal religion -- or "religio licita" -- which was recognized by the Roman Empire, after its radical doctrines had been toned down, and become polluted, corrupted, perverted, and weakened, by those people -- that is, the early 4th Century bishops who conspired with Emperor Constantine I -- who no longer possessed the same moral and spiritual convictions as the founding Apostles of the First Century.
-Again, I discuss these details in other articles for those of you who possess a serious enough interest to further study my work.
+The fact of the matter is that church buildings were actually a man-made invention which was contrived some three centuries after the Crucifixion of Christ.
+This occurred when our faith became a legal, approved religion -- or "religio licita" -- which was recognized by the Roman Empire.
+However, for this to happen, its radical doctrines had to be toned down.
+Thus, it became polluted, corrupted, perverted, and weakened, by those individuals -- that is, the early 4th Century bishops who conspired with Emperor Constantine I -- who, sadly, no longer possessed the same moral and spiritual convictions as the original Apostles.
+As a result, it was then that they got into building churches.
+I discuss these details in other articles which you will find listed at the end of this same series.

-"What? know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and ye are not your own?
+"What? know ye not that YOUR BODY IS THE TEMPLE OF THE HOLY GHOST which is in you, which ye have of God, and ye are not your own?
 For ye are bought with a price: therefore glorify God in your body, and in your spirit, which are God's."

 1 Corinthians 6:19-20, KJV

-"Let the word of Christ dwell in you richly in all wisdom; teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord."
+"Let the WORD OF CHRIST DWELL IN YOU richly in all wisdom; teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord."

 Colossians 3:16, KJV